-I learned that African Americans established proud communities in upstate New York thanks to the Underground Rail Road during slavery.
-Through a covert system of waterways, safe houses, and trusted allies, slaves escaped to places like Auburn and Elmira, New York, as well as small towns scattered throughout the Adirondacks, where many of their descendants remain today.
+I have learned that African Americans established proud communities in upstate New York, thanks to the Underground Rail Road during slavery.
+Through a covert system of waterways, safe houses, and trusted allies, slaves escaped to places like Auburn and Elmira, New York, as well as small towns scattered throughout the Adirondacks, where many of their descendants live today.

 Slaves settled in Canada on the final stop of the Underground Rail Road in search of a better way of life.
 They built churches, schools, and businesses in Ontario, Quebec, and other Canadian Provinces where human bondage didn't exist.

 Nearly a Century later, hundreds of thousands of Black Americans abandoned the South for the North and West during the Great Migration.
-After fighting to save democracy at home and abroad, African Americans faced a crossword.
-They not only migrated to Detroit, Chicago, and other big Northern cities but to smaller communities like Akron, Ohio, and Muskegon, Michigan, to work in the still and auto industries or forgo the harsh reality of Jim Crow.
-Countless others ended up in West Cost towns like Long Beach, Sacramento, Los Angeles, and Seattle, where they endured the ups and downs of freedom.
+After fighting to save democracy abroad, African Americans faced a crossroads.
+They not only migrated to Detroit, Chicago, and other big Northern cities but to smaller communities like Akron, Ohio, and Muskegon, Michigan, to work in the steel and auto industries and to forgo the harsh reality of Jim Crow.
+Countless others found a home in West Coast towns like Long Beach, Sacramento, Los Angeles, and Seattle, where they endured the ups and downs of freedom.

-With knowledge of the migration patterns of African Americans, I now understand the many differences among us and that we are not one-dimensional as many may think.
+With knowledge of African American migration patterns, I now understand our many differences and that we are not one-dimensional, as many may think.

 Subscribe to: